mechanomi/img-mm/README.md

 # The Lobby

-A competative matchmaking system for quickly ranking huge collections of anything.
+A competitive matchmaking system for quickly ranking huge collections of anything.